vichargrave/vichargrave.github.io/_posts/2012-12-09-develop-a-packet-sniffer-with-libpcap.md

 ### Main Function

-The goal of the example packet sniffer application is to collect raw IP packets traversing a network so that we can inspect their header and payload fields to determine protocol type, source address, destination address and so on.
+The goal of the example packet sniffer application is to collect raw IP packets traversing a network and inspect their header and payload fields to determine protocol type, source address, destination address and so on.
 Let’s take a look at the `main()` function for the program:

 {% highlight c linenos %}
 int main(int argc, char *argv[])